-A cash-out refinance replaces your current home loan with a new mortgage that’s higher than your outstanding loan balance.
-It allows you to take advantage of equity you’ve built up in your home by withdrawing the difference between the two mortgages in cash.
-Then, you can put the money toward home remodeling, consolidating high-interest debt or other financial goals.
+Cash-out refinancing replaces your current home loan with a bigger mortgage, allowing you to take advantage of the equity you’ve built up in your home and access the difference between the two mortgages (your current one and the new one) in cash.
+The cash can go towards virtually any purpose, such as home remodeling, consolidating high-interest debt or other financial goals.

 How a cash-out refinance works